10 Best AI Detection Tools for Teachers & Professors – 2025

 3) GPTZero

-Famously developed by a Princeton University computer science undergrad, GPTZero boasts being the “best and most reliable AI detector.”
+Famously developed by a Princeton University computer science undergrad, GPTZero boasts that it is the “best and most reliable AI detector.”
 This claim comes from testing results from multiple independent sources, including TechCrunch.
 What makes GPTZero so reliable?
 Not only does the AI detection tool detect ChatGPT and other bots, it also looks for AI influence on the sentence, paragraph, and document level.
 It specializes in English texts, and is free for users who make an account.
 Lastly, it promises to interpret results for you through a description rather than a simple number.

 Best AI Detection for Teachers and Professors (Continued)